jundalisay/spblist/content/en/material/aether-drag.md

 - is not constant when it moves through physical media

-Unlike Huygens who knew the 5 Elements, Fresnel did not know the division of labor of Nature.
+Unlike Huygens who knew the 5 Elements, **Fresnel did not know the division of labor of Nature**.

 This caused him to assign a drag whenever light moved through media such as glass or water.
 This was proven through a prism and through the Fizeau experiment that ran light through columns of flowing water.